gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 **Identity Provider:** choose a [supported provider](/gitkraken-client/single-sign-on/#supported-identity-providers) from the drop-down.
 **IdP Metadata URL /IdP Metadata:** depending on the  IdP we can use one or both of thse options for setting up the SSO connection.
+**Don't enable this conenction immediately** ✅ by default new connections are automatically enabled.
+This checkbox will create the connection but users will not be able to login using SSO with this IdP until it is enabled.

 Example 1: setting up Otka